Zbůch: Červený Újezd

 The nearby small village of Červený Újezd is now part of the municipality of Zbůch.
 The first written mention of this village is in the property listing of the Kladruby monastery dating from 1115.
 Later the village became the property of the monastery in the neighbouring Chotěšov.
 In the late 18th century, the village consisted of 16 residential listings.
-In October 1938 the village was annexed by the Nazi Germany along with Zbůch.
-After the war, the local ethnic Germans were forcibly resettled within the new German boundaries and replaced by settlers from the Plzeň region as well as the Czech Republic's interior.
+In October 1938, the village was annexed by Nazi Germany along with Zbůch.
+After the war, the local ethnic Germans were expelled and replaced by settlers from the Plzeň region as well as the Czechoslovakia's interior.
 The village has retained its historic village square, with a chapel and several valuable estates.
 Address No. 2 is a unique residential timbered house dating from 1773.
 At the beginning of the 1950s, a military airfield was built in the woods above the village.

 Mining activities

 The Western Bohemia Mining stock club was built in 1906–1908 on the eastern outskirts of the village, between Zbůch and the nearby village of Červený Újezd.
 The site has two deep mining pits (800 and 720 m) of exceptional quality coal, used in the manufacturing of gas and coke, and also in the chemical industry.
-After 1918 the original name was changed to Masaryk Jubilee mine in honor of Tomáš Garrigue Masaryk, the first President of Czechoslovakia.
+After 1918 the original name was changed to Masaryk Jubilee mine in honour of Tomáš Garrigue Masaryk, the first President of Czechoslovakia.
 This name lasted until 1948, with an exception during World War II when the name was temporarily changed to the Adolf Hitler mine.
 The mining of coal significantly increased the size of the village during the early 20th century.
 At one time the mine was among the largest buildings of its kind in the Plzeň Region.
 After 1948, Masaryk Jubilee was renamed the Jubilee Mine Pit Defenders of Peace.
 Mining operations ceased in 1977.
 The area around the former mine has become an industrial zone.

 Transport

-The I/26 road from Plzeň to Domažlice passes through the municipality.
+The I/26 road from Plzeň to Domažlice runs through the municipality.

 Zbůch is located on the railway line Plzeň–Domažlice.